mapra99/rails-notes/Rails.md

 #### The Parameters

 The router wraps all the input data in a hash called `params`.
 This hash can be accessed by the controller to send the appropriate parameters to the model and view.
+The Parameters can be received in two ways:

+1. As part of a URL query.
+2. As part of an HTTP POST request.

+Rails doesn't distinguish among these two sources and both types are stored in `params`.

 It is recommended that for security reasons, the expected parameters should be declared in the controller, to avoid receiving suspicious variables.
 To do this, a new method should be created: